zack6yuan/atlas-smiling-school-javascript/README.md

 [Figma Courses](figma.com/file/ivg3abH1HLmMayBgjGg1Qf/Courses)

-The designs were planned for Desktop, Tablet, and Mobile, so the web page was implemented with responsiveness to different device sizes.
+The designs were planned for Desktop, Tablet, and Mobile.

 # Homepage